bibinmjose/Enron_find_fraud/docs/index.md

+---

-#  Find Fraud in Enron Data
+title: Find Fraud in Enron Data

+---

 ## Goal
 The goal of this project is to create a predicitve model which will identify person of interest or POI from the email data exchanged between employees.
 We extract various metrics from email data and use it in conjuction with a machine learning model to identify an employee who is potentially performing fraudulent activities.